Our Vetting Process

 3. Does the direct service provider meet any of InReach’s intersectionality definitions? (preferred but not required to be listed on InReach)

-• See our intersectionality definitions below for more information.Β
+• See our intersectionality definitions below for more information.

-Our team answers these criteria by researching and often directly communicating with each provider.
+Our team ensures these criteria are met by thoroughly researching and often directly communicating with each provider.
 Every provider listed on InReach has regularly updated documentation on these core criteria.
-Our team also assesses additional features that we like to see in the providers we publish, including: whether or not the provider offers translation services for non-English speaking clients, and whether or not the provider employs a confidentiality policy for its services.
-At the end of our vetting process, a provider is declared either: β€œverified” or β€œunverified.”
-Unverified providers are deemed ineligible (at least for the time being) for inclusion on InReach.Β
+We also evaluate additional features we value in the providers we publish, such as whether they offer translation services for non-English speaking clients and whether they have a confidentiality policy for their services.
+At the end of our vetting process, providers are classified as either “verified” or “unverified.”
+Unverified providers are deemed ineligible for inclusion on InReach, at least for the time being.

 Examples of things we look for during our vetting process include: